ApoloniArt/Visual-Aesthetics-Library/README.md

 ---

-*Made with love by [ApoloniArt](https://github.com/ApoloniArt) because I wanted inspiration on tap.* With **ApoGalleria** and these libraries, I never have to worry again.
+*Made with love by [ApoloniArt](https://github.com/ApoloniArt) because I wanted inspiration on tap.* With **ApoGalleria** and this library, I never have to worry again.
 Neither will you 💜